cloudposse/docs/content/howto/geodesic/authenticate-with-aws-vault.md

 ---
-title: "Authenticate with AWS inside Geodesic"
+title: "Authenticate with AWS inside Geodesic using `aws-vault`"
-description: "Learn how to authenticate within Geodesic using AWS IAM Credentials."
+description: "Learn how to authenticate within Geodesic using AWS IAM Credentials and `aws-vault`."
 weight: 1
 draft: true
 ---